The next decade is going to require a rapid decarbonisation of the global economy, so what’s the future of industry networking?

 Old world, new world

 As the landscape changes, it’s possible that smaller, more focused and local gatherings will begin to supplant some of the larger shows.
-Rather than fly to a one-size-fits-all mega trade show, small specialty events with nearby peers might begin to become more important in
+Rather than fly to a one-size-fits-all mega trade show, small specialty events with nearby peers might begin to become more important in the calendar.

 Last year, FEED spoke to Mark Harrison, managing director of the DPP, about the future of industry meet-ups, which already seem to be undergoing a transformation.
 He said: “The ways of communicating via the web have only supplemented the value of human encounters.
 Social media provides all sorts of tools and opportunities to chat in general, but people still do want to come together and chat physically – possibly more than ever.
 In our busy lives, as we get so fragmented, we need those touchstone moments.”